 - Litigation in Caribbean for Chinese headquartered bio-tech company, with related litigation in US, China, and Hong Kong

-- Investigations for a central bank in Middle East related to corruption and regulatory irregularities in national banking sector
+- Investigations for a Middle Eastern central bank related to corruption and regulatory irregularities in national banking sector

-- Advising UK listed company on an FCA criminal investigation
+- Advising a UK listed company on an FCA criminal investigation